iamntz/showcaser/README.md

     tooltip  : '', // optional
     subpages : [ // optional
       {
-        name : "", // the name that will be displayed in the dropdown url  : "" // the url that will be loaded in the frame }
+        name : "", // the name that will be displayed in the drop down url  : "" // the URL that will be loaded in the frame }
     ],
     responsive: 0 // optional; if set to zero, size buttons won't be displayed